Our Design Guidelines

 Tolerances

-Specify standard, functionally acceptable tolerances; tighter tolerances increase cost.
+Specify standard, functionally acceptable tolerances; tighter tolerances increase cost and may require manual quoting.

 Surface Finish